rdiez/Tools/OpenVPN/README.txt

     You will need to edit my-server-instance.conf and adjust the port number, IP addresses and so on for your network.

-    For Ubuntu 20.04 / easy-rsa version 3, change the 'dh' setting from dh2048.pem to dh.pem, because the filename is different.
+    For 'easy-rsa' version 3, change the 'dh' setting from dh2048.pem to dh.pem, because the filename is different.
     The configuration line should then look like this: dh   my-server-instance/dh.pem